Key Facts

 - Problem

-- Manual calculation is prone to arithmetic errors and time-consuming.
+- Manually multiplying matrices is prone to arithmetic errors and takes time to double-check.

 - How to Use